getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/01.blueprint-reference/doc.md

 [/div]

 ## Permissions
+> [!IMPORTANT]
-!!!
-Permissions are the single most common cause of "my directory returns 403" support tickets.
+> Permissions are the single most common cause of "my directory returns 403" support tickets.
 Read this whole section before shipping a directory.

 A directory declares its permissions under `config.admin.permissions`, keyed by a **prefix**.
 Each prefix expands into per-action grants (`<prefix>.list`, `<prefix>.create`, `<prefix>.read`, `<prefix>.update`, `<prefix>.delete`) that appear in the user and group editors and are checked by Admin Next and the REST API.